PatrickAliberti/WebScraper/README.md

 The File class is used to represent the file the program is parsing through and contains the operations for finding and displaying the data.

-# "On The Way"

-It is unfinished and still being developed as my final project for CIS-125

 # Author

 Patrick Aliberti